XKNX/xknx/docs/binary_sensor.md

 - `group_address_state` is the KNX group address of the sensor device.
 - `invert` inverts the payload so state "on" is represented by 0 on bus and "off" by 1.
 Defaults to `False`
 - `sync_state` defines if the value should be actively read from the bus.
 If `False` no GroupValueRead telegrams will be sent to its group address.
 Defaults to `True`
 - `ignore_internal_state` allows callback call regardless of the current binary sensor state.
-Defaults to `True`
+Defaults to `False`
 - `context_timeout` time in seconds telegrams should be counted towards the current context to increment the counter.
-To be used with `ignore_internal_state=True`.
+If set `ignore_internal_state` is set `True`.
 Defaults to `None`
 - `reset_after` may be used to reset the internal state to `OFF` again after given time in sec.
 Defaults to `None`
 - `device_class` may be used to store the type of sensor, e.g. "motion" for motion detectors for Home-Assistant.
 - `device_updated_cb` awaitable callback for each update.